 Digoxin is primarily prescribed to treat congestive heart failure in dogs, but it may also be used to treat a variety of heart diseases or conditions because it helps control heart rate and size, blood pressure, and blood volume.
 It can help reduce the effects of edema and work as a diuretic to increase urination, as well.

-Digoxin can correct conditions where there are irregularities and abnormalities in heart rhythm such as atrial fibrillation, cardiac arrhythmias, and supraventricular tachycardia.
-It can also reduce heart size in dogs that suffer from dilated cardiomyopathy (enlarged and weak heart).
+It can also reduce heart size in dogs who suffer from dilated cardiomyopathy (enlarged and weak heart).

 Dosage Of Digoxin For Dogs

 The following is a guideline and should not replace your veterinarian’s advice for your individual dog.